Natural gas furnaces need sufficient space and airflow to run correctly.

 • Used filters

-If you have a cat, situate your litter box somewhere else.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could circulate the unpleasant odors around your home.
+If you have a cat, place your litter box somewhere else.
+Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
+Plus, the furnace could spread the unpleasant odors throughout your home.

-You should also routinely sweep by your furnace to block dust from accumulating.
+You should also frequently sweep around your furnace to prevent dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you have to have furnace replacement or routine maintenance in Warrenton, Schraer Heating & Air Conditioning can expertly meet your needs.
-Our highly trained technicians can fix any heating equipment model or brand.
+Whether you need furnace replacement or annual maintenance in Warrenton, Schraer Heating & Air Conditioning can expertly meet your needs.
+Our highly trained technicians can fix any HVAC model or brand.